DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/modchip_choice.md

 ??? note "Picofly Core"

     Picofly Core is the modchip model for "Normal" Switch consoles, such as regular V1 and V2 consoles.
-This modchip plugs into the eMMC FPC port on the motherboard and sits on top of the RAM part of the SoC/RAM "heatsink" once installed.
+This modchip plugs into the eMMC FPC port on the motherboard and sits on top of the RAM part of the SoC/RAM "IHS" (Internal Heat Spreader) once installed.

     This is what it looks like:

 ??? info "Picofly Lite"

-    Picofly Lite is the modchip model for "Lite" Switch consoles, this modchip is positioned at the top left next to the corner of the SoC heatsink frame once installed.
+    Picofly Lite is the modchip model for "Lite" Switch consoles, this modchip is positioned at the top left next to the corner of the SoC "IHS" (Internal Heat Spreader) frame once installed.

     This is what it looks like:

 ??? success "Picofly OLED"

-    Picofly OLED is the modchip model for "OLED" Switch consoles, this modchip is also positioned on the the RAM section of the SoC/RAM "heatsink" like the Picofly Core model once installed.
+    Picofly OLED is the modchip model for "OLED" Switch consoles, this modchip is also positioned on the the RAM section of the SoC/RAM "IHS" (Internal Heat Spreader) like the Picofly Core model once installed.

     This is what it looks like: